espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

 Of the total 8 timers and 16 channels available in the LED PWM Controller, half of them are dedicated to operation in high speed mode and the other half in low speed mode.
 Selection of a low or high speed timer or channel is done with the parameter :cpp:type:`ledc_mode_t` that can be found in applicable function calls.

-The advantage of high speed mode is hardware-supported, glitch-free changeover of the timer settings.
+The advantage of high speed mode is glitch-free changeover of the timer settings.
 This means that if the timer settings are modified, the changes will be applied automatically on the next overflow interrupt of the timer.
 In contrast, when updating the low-speed timer, the change of settings should be explicitly triggered by software.
 The LEDC driver handles it in the background, e.g., when :cpp:func:`ledc_timer_config` or :cpp:func:`ledc_timer_set` is called.

 For additional details regarding speed modes, refer to `ESP32 Technical Reference Manual <https://espressif.com/sites/default/files/documentation/esp32_technical_reference_manual_en.pdf>`_ (PDF).
 Please note that the support for ``SLOW_CLOCK`` mentioned in this manual is not yet supported in the LEDC driver.